Puerto Rico beach

 San Juan is the most popular city in Puerto Rico (and you can read our San Juan travel guide here), but there’s plenty more to discover around the island.

 Nestled in a cove off the Atlantic side of the island, Mar Chiquita in Manatí is a natural pool that resembles the flat tail of a manatee.
-The uninhabited Isla de Mona, located between the Dominican Republic and Puerto Rico's mainland, has some of the most beautiful and empty beaches with crystal clear water and soft sand surrounded by limestone cliffs.
-Mosquito Bay in Vieques is a bioluminescent bay, where particular organisms in the water emit a brilliant blue light as they swim around at night.
+The uninhabited Isla de Mona, located between the Dominican Republic and Puerto Rico's mainland, has some of the most beautiful, empty beaches with crystal-clear water and soft sand, surrounded by limestone cliffs.
+Mosquito Bay in Vieques is a bioluminescent bay, where organisms in the water emit a brilliant blue light as they swim around at night.

 There’s also the sprawling 1,249-acre bright pink salt flats of Cabo Rojo, where the color is caused by brine shrimp that live in the water.
-And, the largest cave in the Western Hemisphere, Cavernas del Río Camuy, was recently reopened (it was closed due to damage from Hurricane Maria) and contains the third-largest underground river in the world along with more than 10 miles of caverns, 220 caves, and 17 entrances that have been mapped so far—with most of the cave system unexplored.
+And one of the largest caves in the Western Hemisphere, Cavernas del Río Camuy, is found in the northwestern part of the island, featuring the world's third-largest underground river, along with more than 10 miles of caverns, 220 caves, and 17 mapped entrances (and most of the cave system is still unexplored).
+Damaged by Hurricane Maria in 2017, it closed for some time and reopened briefly to visitors.
+However, as of May 2026, the site is closed again for restoration.

 There are also several towns and cities equally appealing to San Juan.
 Arecibo on the northern coast west of the capital bustles with a tropical restaurant row with more than 10 restaurants like Guajira and Amapola—all within walking distance of each other—that specialize in local Puerto Rican dishes like mofongo, a fried plantain dish.

-On the southern coast, Ponce contains the most extensive collections of museums located on the island.
+On the southern coast, Ponce contains the most extensive collection of museums located on the island.
 There are 18 total, and the Panteón Nacional Román Baldorioty de Castro is one of the best.
 Built in 1842, it’s Puerto Rico’s first and only national pantheon.
-Other cultural attractions in the city include the preserved 19th-century Hacienda Buena Vista coffee plantation and Museo Castillo Serrallés, a 1930s home that belonged to the Don Q rum distillery owners and is now open for tours.
+Other cultural attractions in the city include the preserved 19th-century Hacienda Buena Vista coffee plantation and Museo Castillo Serrallés, a 1930s home that belonged to owners of the Don Q rum distillery and is now open for tours.

 A tropical Times Square